wooseok-song/MultiDreamer3D/README.md

   bash ./scripts/train.sh
   ```

-We will soon provide the execution code used in our experiments.
+We will soon provide the config files, LoRA weights, and .ply files used in our experiments.

 ---